 It describes the interconnectedness of all in the universe.
 The great god Indra created a net that fills the entire universe.

-At the vertex of every single thread, he placed a multifaceted jewel which reflects every other jewel in the universe.
+At the vertex of every single thread, he placed a multifaceted jewel that reflects every other jewel in the universe.
 This beautiful metaphor set me on my path.

 I read, that you use “lenticular” images (I’m really a fan of this technique!)
 Why did you use this technique?